AmaanEziz/SignalSense/README.md

 ## Description

 The purpose of this project is to create a flexible, non-invasive way of getting the current traffic light statuses of intersections.
-This would allow further connectivity in future plans for smart cities, as well as be beneficial for self-driving cards and other autonomous vehicles.
+This would allow further connectivity in future plans for smart cities, as well as be beneficial for self-driving cars and other autonomous vehicles.
-This was done by training a machine learning model to detect traffic lights from a video feed in near real-time, and then sending the detected traffic light statuses to a server.
+This will be done by training a machine learning model to detect traffic lights from a video feed in near real-time, and then sending the detected traffic light statuses to a server.
 We also developed a website for displaying the active lights for users to see visually rather than just the string of bytes that are transmitted.
 The transmitted data follows the NTCIP format so that it should be indistinguishable from other traffic light systems that are already being used in several areas.